Web beacon: Usage

+Countermeasures

 To some extent, this kind of email tracking can be prevented by configuring the email reader software to avoid accessing remote images.
 One way to neutralize such email tracking is to disconnect from the Internet after downloading email but before reading the downloaded messages.
 (Note that this assumes one is using an email reader that resides on one's own computer and downloads the emails from the email server to one's own computer.)
 In that case, messages containing beacons will not be able to trigger requests to the beacons' host servers, and the tracking will be prevented.
 But one would then have to delete any messages suspected of containing beacons or risk having the beacons activate again once the computer is reconnected to the Internet.

 Web beacons can also be filtered out at the server level so that they never reach the end-user.

 Beacon API

 The Beacon API (application programming interface) is a candidate recommendation of the World Wide Web Consortium, the standards organization for the web.
-It is a standardized API that allows to send data back to server without harming user experience.
+It is a standardized API that directs the web client to silently send tracking data back to the server, i.e. without alerting the user and thus disturbing their experience.

-Use of the Beacon API allows tracking without interfering with or delaying navigation away from the site, and is invisible to the end-user.
+Use of this Beacon API enables user tracking and profiling without the end-user's awareness, as it is invisible to them, and without delaying or otherwise interfering with navigation within or away from the site.
 Support for the Beacon API was introduced into Mozilla's Firefox browser in February 2014 and in Google's Chrome browser in November 2014.